 Numbers 22:28-35 Then the Lord opened the mouth of the donkey, and she said to Balaam, “What have I done to you, that you have struck me these three times?
 And Balaam said to the donkey, “Because you have abused me.
 I wish there were a sword in my hand, for now I would kill you!”
 So the donkey said to Balaam, “Am I not your donkey on which you have ridden, ever since I became yours, to this day?
 Was I ever disposed to do this to you?”
 And he said, “No.”

 Then the Lord opened Balaam’s eyes, and he saw the Angel of the Lord standing in the way with His drawn sword in His hand; and he bowed his head and fell flat on his face.
 And the Angel of the Lord said to him, “Why have you struck your donkey these three times?
 Behold, I have come out to stand against you, because your way is perverse before Me.
 The donkey saw Me and turned aside from Me these three times.
 If she had not turned aside from Me, surely I would also have killed you by now, and let her live.”

 And Balaam said to the Angel of the Lord, “I have sinned, for I did not know You stood in the way against me.
 Now therefore, if it displeases You, I will turn back.”
 Then the Angel of the Lord said to Balaam, “Go with the men, but only the word that I speak to you, that you shall speak.”
 So Balaam went with the princes of Balak.

-As a result the presence of the living God brought Balaam to his knees.
-In the strongest manner, the Angel of the Lord instructed him to speak only what God spoke to him.
+Now the prophet who chose the darkness was brought to his knees in the presence of the living God.
+In the strongest manner, the Angel of the Lord instructed Balaam to speak only what God spoke to him.

 God turns curses into blessings